-- i) If less than two laps of the race have been completed by the leader, the original start shall be null and void and the race shall be restarted and all starters in the original start may compete again.
+- If less than two laps of the race have been completed by the leader, the original start shall i) be null and void and the race shall be restarted and all starters in the original start may compete again.
 Competitors may substitute other vehicles of the same make and model subject to the approval of the Scrutineers.
 No reserve entries will be admitted.
 The race will be considered a new race and the full time or distance will be covered. - ii) If more than two laps have been completed but less than 75% of the scheduled distance or time: - a) The race shall be deemed to be in two distinct parts.
 The classification of the first part shall be determined at the conclusion of the lap prior to the red flag being given. - b) Unless the regulations specify to the contrary or the Stewards of the Meeting rule Otherwise, all vehicles will be in a parc fermé between the two parts of the race.
 A new starting order will be established by the Timekeepers taking the above into account.
 Only those still competing at the end of the first part of the event and who arrive at the pits under their power and using an authorised route, will be allowed to compete in the second part.
 No reserve vehicles will be permitted. - c) The distance or time of the second half will be that required to complete the scheduled distance or time and the combination of the two parts will be the basis for final classification. - iii) If 75% of the scheduled distance or time has been completed, the event will be concluded and there will be no restart.
 Classification will be as if the race had been completed in its entirety. - iv) If it is impossible, in the opinion of the Stewards of the Meeting, to restart a race stopped prematurely, it shall be deemed completed.
-The classification, as well as the championship scoring ramifications, shall be determined at the discretion of the following: Club/Regional events : Stewards of the Meeting Regional Championship : The relevant Regional Motorsport Committee National Championship : The relevant MSA Sporting Commission i) If more than 50% of the vehicles start a race on wet weather tyres, or if the Clerk of the Course so decrees, it will be declared a wet weather race.
-A "Wet Weather" race board will be displayed at the start line.
-A wet weather race will not be stopped even if it fails to rain or the track dries out following rain.
+The classification, as well as the championship scoring ramifications, shall be determined at the discretion of the following: Club/Regional events : Stewards of the Meeting - Regional Championship 1 National Championship - The relevant Regional Motorsport Committee 1 - The relevant MSA Sporting Commission

-44. WET WEATHER START
+WET WEATHER START 44.